Looking for some great ways to save money this year?

 My husband says after dinner, “Please don’t experiment anymore.”

-This is his kind way of saying he did not prefer the dinner we just ate.
+This is his way of saying he did not prefer the dinner we ate.

 So, now I make sure to read the comments from others who have cooked the recipe.

-If many people love it; likely we will too.
+If many people love it, chances are we will too.

 I always cook with foods we know we love, too.